buffaloj/BufTools.DataStorage/README.md

 # Packages

-This solution is made up of three packages to limit the required dependencies when using this your own solution.
+This solution is made up of three packages to limit the required dependencies when using this in your own solution.

 - BufTools.DataStore - Provides a DataStore abstraction for CRUD operations, and accessing Views, Functions, and SPROCS